Analyze Your Data with Reports and Dashboards

 Undo undesired edits ().
 That’s why pencils have erasers!
 Now, redo ‘em ().
-That’s why pencils have lead!
+That’s why pencils write!

 To edit dashboard properties, click .
 From the properties menu, you can change dashboard name and description, move the dashboard into a different folder, and set “view as” options (which were known as the running user in Salesforce Classic).

-Unique to Lightning Experience, you can also customize dashboard theme (background colors) and chart colors.
+Unique to Lightning Experience, you can also customize the dashboard theme (background colors) and chart colors.

 Edit dashboard components or filters

 If you’d like to change source report, switch component type, or change groupings and measures, click .
 To remove a component, click X.